 The DHCP Timeout counter can be useful in debugging common misconfiguration issues.

 This counter goes up by one every time a DHCP response is not seen for over 10 seconds after a DHCP discover/request has been forwarded from a wireless client.

 If the DHCP Timeouts number is rapidly increasing (by hundreds or thousands per day), make sure that:

 - The switch port your AP is connected to allows traffic to pass for the desired VLAN

 - Your DHCP server is actually responding to DHCP requests, by sniffing DHCP traffic on your DHCP server itself.

 Additionally, you want to check the DHCP server logs to see reasons why requests might be dropped or NAK’ed, possibly due to misconfigured DHCP relaying.

-You can try adjusting the DTIP period via the following steps:
+You can try adjusting the DTIM period via the following steps:

 - Go to Settings then Wireless Networks